-Directors & Officers (D&O) insurance invoices will be mailed to chapters within the next few days.
+Directors & Officers (D&O) insurance invoices were recently mailed to all ACFE chapters.
 To be covered by the ACFE D&O insurance policy, please remit payment with a check or contact Joey Broccolo to make other payment arrangements.

 Please note that this is not a general liability or professional liability policy, so it does not provide coverage for bodily injury, property damage, defamation, invasion of privacy, copyright or trademark infringement.
 The ACFE does not provide general liability or professional liability coverage for local chapters.

-Invoices will be mailed to the address for your chapter as listed on your chapter’s page on the List of ACFE Chapters.
-If no address is listed, the invoice will be sent to the chapter president’s primary mailing address.
+Invoices were mailed to the address for your chapter as listed on your chapter’s page on the List of ACFE Chapters.
+If no address was listed, the invoice was sent to the chapter president’s primary mailing address.

 You may obtain your own coverage if you wish.
 If you have already procured D&O insurance for your chapter, please notify Joey Broccolo to cancel the invoice.